Connecting

 Connection model

-The current connect flow resolves a database-specific gateway URL from:
+The connect flow resolves a database-specific gateway route from:

 - the stored database profile, when available